BWICS/GHC2019/README.md

 # GHC2019

-Final list
+## Final list

-FIRST YEARS '22
+### FIRST YEARS '22

-    * Phuong Luong [not applied for a GHC fellowship; intends double major in Computer Science and Chemistry, and possibly a minor in English;  I have taken CSCI 1101; registered for CSCI 2101 next fall.]
+1. Phuong Luong *[not applied for a GHC fellowship; intends double major in Computer Science and Chemistry, and possibly a minor in English;  I have taken CSCI 1101; registered for CSCI 2101 next fall.]*

-   * Zeynep Tuna [applied for the fellowship but I haven’t heard back as yet; intends major in Computer Science and Mathematics and minor  Economics; I took CSCI 1101 so far and requested Data Structures for next fall]
+1. Zeynep Tuna *[applied for the fellowship but I haven’t heard back as yet; intends major in Computer Science and Mathematics and minor  Economics; I took CSCI 1101 so far and requested Data Structures for next fall] *

-SOPHOMORES'21
+### SOPHOMORES'21
+1.

-JUNIORS'20:
+### JUNIORS'20:
+1.